 Glutathione, a detoxifying compound that helps break down carcinogens and other harmful compounds like free radicals.
-This is why eating asparagus may help protect against and fight certain forms of cancer, such as bone, breast, colon, larynx and lung cancers.
+This is why eating asparagus may help protect against and fight certain types of cancer, such as bone, breast, colon, larynx and lung cancers.
 Due to its anti-inflammatory and antioxidant properties, asparagus is a fighter against various types of cancer.
-You are reading this article at: loss of weight – Asparagus.
+You are reading this article @ loss of weight – Asparagus.

 Asparagus is also good for the heart.
-Folate present in asparagus regulates the amino acid homocysteine, which in high levels can be a strong risk factor in heart disease.
+Folate present in asparagus regulates the amino acid homocysteine, which in high levels, can be a strong risk factor in heart disease.
 Asparagus is also helpful for people suffering from high blood pressure, as it lowers down the blood pressure levels.